Table of Contents

 Myocardial infarction is one of the most common causes of death in industrialized countries.
 Several million people suffer from myocardial infarction each year.

-Regional differences can be observed, with Germany recording a significantly higher number of infarctions per year (300 infarctions/100,000 inhabitants) compared to the Mediterranean countries (100–200 infarctions/100,000 inhabitants).
-Sweden, Belgium, and Japan have an even lower infarction rate of fewer than 100 infarctions/100,000 inhabitants.
+Regional differences can be observed, with Germany recording a significantly higher number of infarctions per year (300 infarctions in 100,000 inhabitants) compared to Mediterranean countries (100–200 infarctions in 100,000 inhabitants).
+Sweden, Belgium, and Japan have an even lower infarction rate of fewer than 100 infarctions in 100,000 inhabitants.

 Causes of myocardial infarction

-The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries, hence the name coronary heart disease.
-Coronary embolism is a more rare cause.
+The main cause of myocardial infarction is the development of atherosclerosis in the coronary arteries; hence, the name coronary heart disease.
+Coronary embolism is a rarer cause.